Tyg-g/mini-rule-engine/README.md

 ## Errors

-### Parameter definition errors `'REParameterError'`
+### Parameter definition errors

-If the parameter definition encounters a mistake/error in its inputs, it throws.
+- `'REParameterError'`: If the parameter definition encounters a mistake/error in its inputs, it throws.

 ### Evaluation Errors